rahmanmd1/Spring-Rest-Stack/README.md

 1. @Configuration = When application starts Spring discovers the class and loads the configurations from the class.

-Install SOAPUI and play with the project attached here
+Install SOAPUI and play with the project (SpringCustomizeContentNegotiation-soapui-project.xml) attached here

 #Useful Links
 https://dzone.com/articles/content-negotiation-using